 In the state of California, the penalties for a DUI are determined based on whether you have any prior DUI convictions from the past 10 years.
-The penalties are bad enough for a first-offense, let alone a second and third.
+The punishments are bad enough for a first offense, let alone a second and third.

 A conviction for a DUI offense in the state of California will, without fail, lead to:

 - Jail time

 - Mandatory DUI school

 Even a first-time offender will face harsh penalties that could have consequences for years to come.
 A first-time conviction for DUI can result in:

 - Fines and fees of up to $3,600